 Commercial mixed-uses, light industrial uses and corporate offices comprise approximately 10.2% of the Town's land area, supporting a diverse mix of professional services, medical offices, government, professional offices, retail, and food and beverage establishments.
 The Town has seen growth in business activity, with 1,718 registered businesses, reflecting a notable increase in professional and home-based businesses, and a 14.9% rise in sales tax revenue in the first half of 2024.
-Retail space and office vacancies have remained low, with retail space seeingsaw a decrease in vacancies from 4.3% to 2.4% from June 2023 to June 2024, while office vacancies also declined, from 10.4% to 9.6% over the same period, indicating streengthening demand across both sectors.
+Retail and office vacancies have remained low, with retail space seeing a decrease in vacancies from 4.3% to 2.4% from June 2023 to June 2024, indicating strong demand.
 Additionally, Vienna's commercial real estate market continues to thrive, with increasing gross rents and a net absorption of 8,215 square feet of office space over 2024.